 You can manually create an ad-hoc full backup for the backup copy job — active full backup copy, and add it to the backup chain on the target backup repository.
 To do this, you can use the Active Full button on the ribbon or the Active Full command from the shortcut menu.

-Active full backup copy can be helpful if you want to change backup copy job settings, for example, define a new encryption password.
+Active full backup copy can be helpful if you want to change backup copy job settings, for example, enable or disable encryption.
 Veeam Backup & Replication will apply new settings starting from this full backup.

 Veeam Backup & Replication treats archive full backups created with the active full backup method as regular backups and applies regular retention policy rules to maintain the necessary number of restore points.